-If a student-athlete receives care from any physician, including a physician's assistant (PA) or certified nurse practitioner (CNP), for any injury or illness, then that athlete is required to present a written not from a medical professional to the coach and trainer stating his/her status.
+If a student-athlete receives care from any licensed physician or certified mid-level provider (ex.
+Certified physician assistant (PA-C) or certified nurse practitioner (CNP), for any injury or illness, then that athlete is required to present a written note from a medical professional to the coach and trainer stating his/her status.
 Athletes will not be allowed to practice or compete until a written medical release to return to practice and/or competition is received.